iHome's Alexa speakers can take a beating at CES 2019

 While Amazon's assistant Alexa is built into all kinds of different smart speakers, not many are portable. iHome is giving Alexa that much more versatility at CES 2019.
 The audio company debuted two new Alexa smart speakers called AMA speakers.
 Both are battery powered.
-One changes colors.
-The other is built to be extra rugged.
+One, the iBT621, changes colors.
+The other, named the iBT158, is built to be extra rugged.

 The tap-to-talk feature made me dislike the Amazon Tap when it first came out.
 Hitting a button wasn't as convenient as just talking.
 The Tap could connect to the cloud remotely using your phone as a hotspot, but these iHome AMA's take an easier route through Bluetooth, so they could be more convenient.

 You can customize the colors of the iBT621 for an extra decorative touch.
-The iBT158 is weather, water and dust proof.
+The iBT158 is weather, water and dustproof.
 It's also rubberized so you can drop it without much worry.
-The colorful speaker will cost $60, the weather-proof model will be $80 when both come out later this winter.
+The colorful speaker will cost $60 (roughly converting to £45, AU$85) and the weatherproof model will be $80 (roughly £60, AU$110) when both come out later this winter.

 CES 2019: Every story so far: See all of CNET's coverage of the year's biggest tech show.